aladdin-selmi/todo/README.md

 ```sh
 npm test
 ```
-**Note that** only optimat scenario is tested. with critical exceptions.
+**Note that** only optimal scenario is tested. with critical exceptions.

 ---
 ### Featurs